-Yes, NY DPS inspection forms cover all federal and state code requirements.
+NY DPS inspection forms cover all federal and state code requirements.
 They use the Federal IA forms when conducting inspections.
-A review of inspection reports for this evaluation period found them to be complete with all applicable sections filled out on items reviewed and checked for compliance with HL pipeline safety regulations.
+A review of inspection reports for this evaluation period found all applicable sections filled out on items reviewed and checked for compliance with HL pipeline safety regulations.
 No areas of concern with inspection reports.